 c.
 To supply the foreign company with tools to test their own side of the interface while it was developed as well as documents describing the interfaces data and behavior defined by the client.

-In conjunction with client’s personnel, Adi Mainly Software modelled the interfaces between the developed units and the controllers in the ICD Tool at their premises.
+In conjunction with client’s personnel, Adi Mainly Software modelled the interfaces between the developed units and the controllers in the ICD16 at their premises.
 Once the interface data was modelled, it was used to:

 a.
 Generate C# code for the developers of all the units